screwdriver-cd/template-main/README.md

 ### Removing a template version

 To remove a specific version of a template, run the `template-remove-version` binary.
 This must be done in the same pipeline that published the template.
 You'll need to specify the template name and version as arguments.
-Removing a template version, will remove all the tags associated with it.
+Removing a template version will remove all the tags associated with it.

 Example `screwdriver.yaml` with validation, publishing and tagging, and version removal as a detached job: